reginald-chand/post-management-system-backend/README.md

 ### Architecture Overview

-The Post Management System Backend serves as a microservice handling content creation, update, and delete operations.
+The Post Management System Backend serves as a microservice handling content creation, update, read, and delete operations.

 Positioned within a microservices architecture, it ensures modular scalability and operational efficiency as a dedicated service.